dannyrojo/iWorkout/README.md

 7/23/23:  Added a timer and a heart rate sensor.
 Achievements unlocked:  MonkeyC API and the ConnectIQ simulator are getting easier to work with.
 Learned how to use the manifest.
 Learned about Callback functions.
 Learned abbout formatting strings of numbers using "%02d" Next Steps:  Pay attention to creating re-usable code.
 Figure out how to make multiple views and thread them together.
 Figure out a menu system.
 Create a randomization process for exercises.

+7/23/23:  Added multiple timers to cycle through.
+When the timer hits 0, it moves to the next timer.
+Achievements unlocked:  Plugging memory leaks by stopping the timers.
+Getting more familiar with WatchUi.
+Next steps:  Create indices so that multiple files are not needed and can swap through different conditions.